 Macedonia Employment Compliance Laws

 Generally, employees work 40 hours a week — five eight-hour days.
+Overtime is permitted up to eight hours a week and 190 hours per year.
 You should approve any overtime hours ahead of time and outline how much you’ll pay for overtime in your employment contract.
 Employers also need to take the following steps to meet Macedonia’s employment compliance laws:

 - Publish your job vacancies through daily newspapers, national employment agency publications, or private human resource-specialized agencies